Covid it is safe to call and visit us:

 Despite being potentially life-saving, masks have been hard for some to accept.
 One national survey of nearly 60,000 respondents cites “discomfort” as the leading reason why some choose not to wear a mask in public.
 Many users report breathlessness, sweating, nausea and increased heart rate from masking — even though doctors have said repeatedly that masks do not inhibit the flow of oxygen.

-So where are these side effects coming from, and what can people do to relieve their discomfort?
+So where are these side effects from wearing a mask come from, and what can people do to relieve their discomfort?

 Discomfort Impacts on How We Breathe